adithyaharish/DocuGen_UI_Backup/README.md

 - Choose your learning persona
 - Get contextual project documentation
 - Chat with the AI to refine/clarify the docs
+- Get a SetUp Guide to help you run the code locally
+- Compare branches and their differences in a repo

 ## 📂 Code Overview
 - `servernew.js`: Main Express backend file (routes, GPT & ML API calls)